atomist-skills/owasp-dependency-check-skill/docs/develop.md

 and then a local docker container pointed at this local db.
 This should initialize the DB fully.

+Running this clean will take about 20 minutes locally.

 ```
 update-local-db.sh
 ```